Teaser For ‘His Dark Materials’ Shows Another Attempt To Adapt The Fantasy Novel Trilogy

 Phillip Pullman’s massive fantasy novel trilogy is once again being adapted into the live-action format with BBC One’s His Dark Materials.
 The series features the journey of two children through different worlds as they encounter witches, fantastical creatures, and other wondrous beings.
-The novel series has been applauded for its themes and morals, focusing on the concepts of theology, philosophy and conveying the ideas through entertaining fiction for young minds.
+The novel series has been applauded for its themes and morals, focusing on the concepts of theology, philosophy, and conveying the ideas through entertaining fiction for young minds.
 The series has won much praise and international critical acclaim.

-As previously reported by Inquisitr, His Dark Materials is part of a new series being distributed internationally by HBO, as seen in the teaser of their 2019 line up of shows.
+As previously reported by The Inquisitr, His Dark Materials is part of a new series being distributed internationally by HBO, as seen in the teaser of their 2019 line up of shows.
 BBC One has released their own teaser for the show on their YouTube channel.
 His Dark Materials stars Dafne Keen (Logan), Ruth Wilson (Luther), James McAvoy (Glass) and Lin-Manuel Miranda (Mary Poppins Returns) as its principal cast of characters.
 The teaser shows a familiar world, steeped in real life, but teases otherworldly mysteries.
 Given that it’s a teaser, it feels that a lot, including the major hook or intrigue of the show, has been held back, possibly for an official trailer closer to its release.

 Despite His Dark Materials sounding like an intriguing concept, the source material by Phillip Pullman has already had a Hollywood adaptation over 10 years ago.
 The Golden Compass, released in 2007, was an adaptation of the first book in the fantasy series, produced by New Line Cinema.